PrincetonIntSchoolMathScience/election/presentation.md

 ## Discussion & Conclusion

+- Refined the single linear regression

-- Separate the dataset by a turnout rate value
+- Separate the dataset by a turnout rate value and compare two samples of slopes

 - Null Hypothesis: Samples of slopes on both sides of the turnout rate value are from the same underlying distribution